 The CVT is invoked to perform call spam analytics or other mitigation techniques and return a response related to what is displayed to the user for legitimate or illegitimate call determination.

-Depending on the result of the STI validation, the STI-VS determines that the call is to be completed with the appropriate RFC 4474bis defined response code and the INVITE is passed back to the terminating CSCF which continues to set up the call to the terminating SIP UA.
+If the STI validation is successful, the INVITE is passed back to the terminating CSCF which continues to set up the call to the terminating SIP UA.
+If not, the STI-VS returns the INVITE to the terminating CSCF with the appropriate RFC 4474bis defined response code.
+The terminating CSCF then continues to process the call per recommended procedures in Section 6.1.

 The terminating SIP UA receives the INVITE and normal SIP processing of the call continues, returning “200 OK”, or optionally setting up media end-to-end.